ChiZhangRIT/PokemonGo/README.md

 CP_per_powerup = 2500  	# int, stardust cost of a power up <br />
 powered = True           # bool, False = not powered it up

-Run the script to see possible IV combination.
+Run the script to see possible IV combinations.

 ### References